Table Of Contents

 AWS Lambda functions into independent containers when you use the Serverless Application Model (SAM) for your code.

 The Lambda function is usually a container because it comprises configuration information that relates to that function.
-That information includes the function name and description, resource requirements, and entry point.
+That information includes the function name, description, resource requirements, and entry point.

 Credit: Serverless-stack